J. M. DeMatteis: 21st century

-In 2015, DeMatteis teamed with animation legend Bruce Timm for Justice League: Gods and Monsters, a comic book prequel to the successful animated film.
+In 2015, DeMatteis worked with Bruce Timm for Justice League: Gods and Monsters, a comic book prequel to the film.
 In 2016, Giffen and DeMatteis launched Scooby Apocalypse for DC—a more adult reimagining of the classic cartoon—and IDW published DeMatteis's Augusta Wind sequel The Adventures of Augusta Wind: The Last Story.
 2018 saw the release of the IDW series Impossible, Incorporated, with another new creator-owned series, The Girl in the Bay, from Berger Books, announced for 2019.
 In 2021, Marvel announced a new limited series titled Ben Reilly: Spider-Man written by DeMatteis with art by David Baldeón, released in 2022.
 The same year, Marvel announced the forthcoming series Spider-Man: The Lost Hunt, which ties in to DeMatteis' Spider-Man classic, Kraven's Last Hunt.
-Also in 2022, DeMatteis, in collaboration with Spellbound Comics, launched The DeMultiverse, four new series written by DeMatteis and illustrated by Shawn McManus, Tom Mandrake, Matthew Down Smith, and David Baldeon.
-He also published a novella, the supernatural thriller, The Excavator.
+Also in 2022, DeMatteis, in collaboration with Spellbound Comics, launched The DeMultiverse, four new series written by DeMatteis and illustrated by Shawn McManus, Tom Mandrake, Matthew Dow Smith, and David Baldeon.
+He also published a novel, the supernatural thriller, The Excavator, followed the next year by another supernatural novel, The Witness.

+In 2024, Marvel published a new Spider-Man series, Shadow of the Green Goblin, and DC launched the Batman mini-series Robin Lives!
+DeMatteis and Spellbound Comics also launched Phase II of their DeMultiverse titles on Kickstarter.

+In 2025, it was announced DeMatteis would be writing a sequel mini-series to Spider-Man: The Animated Series for Marvel, finally resolving the show's cliffhanger and reuniting Peter Parker with Mary Jane Watson, and examining how the pair navigate their drastically altered status quo together.
+DeMatteis also announced a new novel, the metaphysical time travel tale Dark Future, which will be published by Neotext in 2026.

+At the 2025 San Diego Comic Con International, DeMatteis was honored with the Inkpot Award for his contributions to the comic book medium.

 Spellbound Comics

 In October 2022, DeMatteis announced the founding of his own publisher named Spellbound Comics.
-Through a Kickstarter campaign, he presented the "DeMultiverse", a collection of four initial limited comics titled Anyman, Godsend, Layla in the Lands of After and Wisdom.
+Through a Kickstarter campaign, he presented the DeMultiverse, a collection of four "pilot issues" of comics titled Anyman, Godsend, Layla in the Lands of After and Wisdom.
 In November, he presented a fifth series titled The Edward Gloom Mysteries.
+The second wave of DeMatteis's Spellbound series launched on Kickstarter in the summer of 2024, offering second chapters of all the DeMultiverse titles, with more planned for the future.